 Take the time to listen to your tenants if they have a complaint.
-Don’t dismiss them out of turn and ignore their “whinging”.
 If they have a problem, offer a solution and organise a fix in a timely fashion.
 This is all part of being an excellent landlord.

 29. Exercise empathy

 Show a little empathy.
-If a tenant has lost their job and asks for an extension on this months’ rent, give them a break.
+If a tenant has lost their job and asks for an extension on this months’ rent, consider allowing this.
 Be flexible and understanding where possible.
 We all have bad luck at times.
-Right now, it’s their life going down the toilet, but it might be you next time!
+Right now, it’s them facing tough times, but it might be you next time!

 30. Don’t be a doormat

-There are inevitably tenants who like to push landlords to the limit.
-They make excuses for non-payment of rent, come up with all kinds of tenuous reasons why they won’t be able to let you in to do a property inspection.
-Some unpleasant types might even threaten you with extreme violence if you try and politely suggest they do a spot of cleaning or rehome their 10-stone bull mastiff.
+There are some tenants who will push landlords to the limit.
+They make excuses for non-payment of rent and come up with tenuous reasons why they won’t be able to let you in to do a property inspection.

-Do not be intimidated by an unruly tenant.
+Do not be intimidated by this type of tenant.
 If you act like a doormat, they will treat you like one.
-Be polite, firm, keep records of everything they say and do, and if you can’t deal with them, hire a property manager with more experience.
+Be polite, firm, keep records of everything they say and do, and if you can’t find a resolution, hire a property manager with more experience.

 31. Ask for help when you need it

-No man or woman is an island.
+No one person is an island.
 Being a landlord can be hard work and there is a lot to think about, from current legislation to landlord licencing.
-It’s easy to get bogged down and feel like you are sinking under the weight of your many responsibilities, especially if you have a few demanding tenants.
+It’s easy to get bogged down and feel like you are sinking under the weight of your many responsibilities.

 Because of this, it’s very important that you ask for help if you need it.
 There are always people willing to provide assistance, some of it free.
 Network with your fellow landlords and ask the more experienced ones for their advice when you’re not sure how to handle a situation.